libbpf/blazesym/README.md

 		}
 	}

-`cfgs` is a list of files loaded in the process.
+`cfgs` is a list of files loaded in a process.
 However, it has only an instance of `SymFileCfg::Process {}` here.  `SymFileCfg::Process {}` is a convenient variant to load all objects, i.e., binaries and shared libraries, mapped in a process.
-You don't have to specify every object and its loaded address.
+Developers do not have to specify every object and its loaded address with `SymFileCfg::Process {}`.

+`symlist` is a list of lists of `SymbolizedResult`.
+The instruction at an address can result from several lines of code from several functions with inlining and optimization.
+In other words, the result of an address is a list of `SymbolizedResult`.
+Every entry in `symlist` results from the address at the respective position in the argument passed to [`BlazeSymbolizer::symbolize()`].

 ### With Linux Kernel